adrianamackow/military/README.md

 Every Warehouse has three levels of state (low, medium, high) Every plane is weight limited (default: 100, can be changed in script)

+- [ ] After supply - generating PDF raport with all informations

 ## Technologies
 Project created with: